maxwelljens/maxwelljens.github.io/content/posts/why_i_left.md

 started and how fast it’s going.

 Norway’s train left the station of deep-rooted tradition long before I was born.
-It has been moving at full speed for 50 years, fueled by oil wealth and insulated from the shocks that force a society to remember what matters.
+It has been moving at full speed for 50 years, fuelled by oil wealth and insulated from the shocks that force a society to remember what matters.
 The journey has been so smooth for so long that the destination -- a society of comfortable, risk-averse dependents -- is not just in sight, it's the next